gairodev/FantasyFootballApp/MULTI_SERVICE_DEPLOYMENT.md

-# 🚂 Railway Deployment Guide (Unified Service)
+# 🚂 Multi-Service Railway Deployment Guide

-This guide explains how to deploy your Fantasy Football app to Railway as a unified service that includes both the API backend and web frontend.
+This guide explains how Railway will automatically detect and deploy your **4 separate services** as one unified project.

 ## 🏗️ **Service Architecture**